JosueRiveros/JosueRiveros/README.md

 <h3 align="left">Who am I?</h3>
 <p align="left">
 I am a Full Stack Web Developer and Data Analyst, passionate about programming and web development.
-I consider myself an innovative and self-taught person who enjoys working in teams and is always at the forefront of new technologies.
-I have skills in Full Stack development and Data Analytics, including Python, Pandas, Power BI, SQL, JavaScript, React, Node.js, Next.js among others, and I also have certification in advanced English.
+I consider myself an innovative and self-taught person who enjoys working as a team and always being at the forefront of new technologies.
+I have skills in Full Stack Development and Data Analytics, including Python, Pandas, Power BI, SQL, JavaScript, HTTML, CSS, React, Node.js, Next.js and more.
+I also have certification in advanced English.

 If you have any further questions or if there's anything else you'd like to discuss, feel free to let me know!<br/>
 💛 I am a proactive, creative, optimistic, dedicated, decisive and perfectionist person.<br/>